 If you are using a load balancer or firewall, consider adding port 443.
 To add a port, select Add item.
 On each host in the Elastic Cloud Enterprise cluster, run

 sudo iptables -A PREROUTING -t nat -p tcp --dport 443 -j REDIRECT --to-ports 9243.

 - Select the instance template you created earlier.

 - Specify the number of instances to create.
 For high availability, select at least three instances.
 These instances are placed into separate zones.
-See our topology recommendations for how many instances you might need to bring up a production Elastic Cloud Enterprise installation.
+Check the various deployment options for how many instances you might need to bring up a production Elastic Cloud Enterprise installation.

 Creating the instance group can take a few minutes.
 After the instances have been created, they appear under VM instances.

 Add a disk to use with XFS to each instance: